rbrick/rff/README.md

 # rff
-A repository containing numerous ways of reading lines from a file in various languages
+A repository containing numerous ways of reading lines from a file in various languages.
+Pull-requests are welcomed :)